 yum -y update

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also, install required PHP modules:
+Also, install the required PHP modules:

 yum install php-mysql php-gd php-ldap php-xml php-xmlrpc php-mbstring php-mcrypt curl zlib